 The airport, railroad, and port facilities are managed primarily within present facility property boundaries.
 However, there is a need to prioritize water, sewer, and roadway and runway investments in order for these areas to modernize and grow.
 Also, transitions and buffers between major facilities and residential neighborhoods are essential.
-In some cases, the public has enjoyed the use of portions of these institution lands in areas reserved for future growth.
+In some cases, the public has enjoyed the use of portions of these institution lands in areas that are development reserves for future growth.